Rally Tolerance

 How is rally tolerance different from fitness?

-Fitness is the physical ability to sustain long points; rally tolerance also includes the mental patience to keep making good decisions once a rally extends, which fitness alone doesn't guarantee.
+Fitness is the physical ability to sustain long points.
+Rally tolerance also includes the mental patience to keep making good decisions once a rally extends.
+This fitness alone doesn't guarantee.

 Related terms